Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/SolutionDescription.md

-# Cortana Intelligence Suite Solution Template
-# Predictive Analytics for Quality Assurance Process in Manufacturing
+# Predictive Analytics for Quality Assurance Processes in Manufacturing

 1. Introduction
 ===============

-The purpose of the project is a manufacturing solution template for predicting failures in manufacturing pipelines (assembly lines).
+The goal of the solution guide presented here is to predict failures in manufacturing pipelines (assembly lines).
 The idea is to leverage test systems already in place and failures data, specifically looking at returns and functional failures at the end of assembly line.
 By combining these with domain knowledge and root cause analysis within a modular design that encapsulates main processing steps, we provide a generic advanced analytics solution that uses machine learning to predict failures before they happen.
 Early prediction of future failures allows for less expensive repairs or even discarding, which are usually more cost efficient than going through recall and warranty cost.

-The generic out of the box solution is implemented in the cloud, using the flexible on-line Microsoft Azure platform that decouples infrastructure components (data ingestion, storage, data movement, visualization) from analytics engine that supports modern DS languages like R and Python.
+The solution is implemented in the cloud, using the flexible on-line Microsoft Azure platform that decouples infrastructure components (data ingestion, storage, data movement, visualization) from analytics engine that supports modern DS languages like R and Python.
 The solution modeling component can thus be retrained as needed and be implemented using high performance Azure Machine Learning algorithms, or open source (R/Python) libraries, or from a third-party solution vendor.

 2. Approach